Pediatric Conscious Sedation

 Are there any advantages or disadvantages to oral sedation?

-The pediatric dental experts at children’s dental fun zone highly recommend oral sedation for younger kids who have a lot of dental treatment that needs to be completed.
-The amount of sedation medication is given based on the child’s weight to make sure it is safe.
+The pediatric dental experts at Children’s Dental FunZone highly recommend oral sedation for younger kids who need a lot of dental work done.
+The amount of sedation medication given to the child is based on the their weight to ensure that the dosage is safe.
 Also, the pediatric dentist monitors the child’s breathing throughout the procedure to be sure that the airway is kept clear.
 Although the child may fall asleep after taking the sedative medication, they can be roused easily and can respond to commands.
 Overall, they are more comfortable and less anxious while getting their dental treatment done.
 The only real disadvantage is that sometimes even after treatment children may be drowsy and less alert.
 Parents should monitor their children after treatment and not allow them to partake in too many rigorous activities, like sports, after being sedated.
 It is also important to make sure their chin is lifted and their head is not sagging down to their chest when they sleep to prevent a closure of the airway.

 Who is a good candidate for pediatric oral conscious sedation?

 Smaller children, who are more afraid of the dentist, will do best when placed under oral conscious sedation.
 Special needs children can also benefit from being more relaxed by taking some oral medication an hour before treatment.
 Finally, kids with anxiety who are more afraid of the dentist will do better if they are given some sedative medication.